 Check for known issues

 Before troubleshooting any issue, please check our Status Page.
 We monitor 45+ metrics on each of our 30+ RTP servers.
-In the unlikely event that we are having media issues, the issue may already be reported here, saving you and your customer unnecessary work diagnosing the issue.

 Standard Media Troubleshooting¶

 Check the SIP Headers and SDP Body If you have one-way audio, check the SDP (Session Description Protocol) body for compatible codecs and Network Address Translation (NAT) which may be causing problems.

 Check Firewalls Check to see if there are any firewalls in place that's blocking the calls.
 It's important to remember that your media doesn't flow through the same server as your SIP.

 Ensure you have the best media zone Ensure a media server that's close to your customer or carrier.

 Change the media zone It's possible that there are latent / lossy connections between your customer and the media servers.
 Try changing the media server (Customer Routing Media Media Proxy).